NATIONAL TATTOO DAY | JULY 17

-National Tattoo Day on July 17 might just be the date to get that ink you’ve been contemplating.
+National Tattoo Day on July 17th recognizes the history, culture, and artists dedicated to etching ink permanently on the skin.
+The day might just be the date to get that ink you’ve been contemplating.

 Evidence of humans marking their bodies with permanent designs have existed for thousands of years.
 Egyptian and ice mummies reveal several forms of religious and status symbols.